 All over-the-counter pain/fever reducers (except Tylenol) and non-steroidal anti-inflammatory drugs (NSAID) are off limits for a week before eyelid surgery, as are herbal medications such as ginkgo biloba, St. John’s Wort, fish oil, flax seed oil, and vitamin E.

 Brow Lift Procedure

-While you are under an anesthetic that will prevent you from feeling any pain, Dr. Holds makes tiny incisions on your scalp just above your eyebrow or beside your temples and in the scalp where your hair will hide the minimal scars.
+While you are under an anesthetic that will prevent you from feeling any pain, our team makes tiny incisions on your scalp just above your eyebrow or beside your temples and in the scalp where your hair will hide the minimal scars.
 He can then lift your skin to eliminate sagging, remove wrinkles, or change the shape of your brows.

 Your brow lift surgery will take about one to two hours and is done on an outpatient basis.
 You can go home shortly after your procedure and shampoo your hair the next day.
 It is a safe and commonly performed procedure in our practice.
-Dr. Holds and his associates have extensive experience performing brow lifts at Ophthalmic Plastic and Cosmetic Surgery, Inc. in St. Louis, achieving great results for his patients.
+Our team have extensive experience performing brow lifts at Ophthalmic Plastic and Cosmetic Surgery, Inc. in St. Louis, achieving great results for his patients.

 Endoscopic Brow Elevation

 This specific type of browlift utilizes an endoscope, which is a lighted optic instrument that is inserted into the hairline in a minimally invasive way, allowing the doctor to see the tissues under the skin of your forehead.
 As a result, only three to five small incisions need to be made behind the hairline where your hair will hide them.
 Our team can then elevate the skin at the hairline to lift your brows and create a very natural look without damaging any of the important muscles, vessels, or nerves.
 This ensures that you will have full range of motion of your forehead and will not lose important sensation as a result of your surgery.

 Brow Lift Recovery